leeros00/CoralSnake/README.md

 # CoralSnake
-CoralSnake is a package that automates the segmentation of 1D, segmented data plots.
+CoralSnake seeks to automate the segmentation of 1D segmented data plots.